erick-nic/cer0/README.md

 > [!IMPORTANT]
 > You need to create a .env file for the database and others enviroments
 > variable in both server and client, an example for the server:
-> DATABASE_URI=mongodb://localhost:27017/rest-practice
-> PORT=3001
+> DATABASE_URI=mongodb://localhost:27017/rest-practice PORT=3001
 > PRIVATE_KEY=secret

 The server backup You can backup your database data using the comand:
 `npm run backup:ts` this run the collection.ts script that save the documents in each collections for the complete database.

 Run `npm run backup` in dev mode to make a backup for the database, or `npm run backup:json` in production mode, otherwise you can restore the database using `npm run restore`

 To run the client can use `npm start` in dev mode or `npm run build` to transpile the code from Typescript to Javascript and start the project.

 ### Backend

 The entire application uses Typescript and JSON and the controllers endpoints are validated.

 The backend have the followings endpoints and user authentication using JWT and middleware validator

+> [!NOTE]
+> All endpoints are are funcional but no all are in use 'cause the applications
+> isn't complete yet.

 User endponints

 - post - /sign-up
 - post - /log-in
 - post - /log-out